 Recycled materials such as cellulose wadding are very successful.
 This particular product is made from recycled paper (old newspaper) and a mix of flame retardant additives and fungicides.
 Like with plant-based materials, the thermal conductivity level is low, 0,035 W/m.°K.

-One of the best aspects about this product is the fact that it is self-extinguishing, meaning that it can burst into flames and quickly extinguish itself before the damage is too serious.
+One of the best aspects of this product is the fact that it is self-extinguishing, meaning that it can burst into flames and quickly extinguish itself before the damage is too serious.

-These types of floors, also known as heating floors, act as a heating system which is installed underneath the floor surface.
-They are made of tubes which contain warm water that circulates through the ground, coming from a heat pump.
+These types of floors, also known as heating floors, act as a heating system that is installed underneath the floor surface.
+They are made of tubes that contain warm water that circulates through the ground, coming from a heat pump.
 This system works very well to heat the house from the inside.